Here is the recommended sequence to progress through PianoGroove’s Beginner Lessons.

 Jazz Standard 8: Beautiful Love

-Download and print the transcriptions if this will help you, but don’t become over-reliant on the notation.
-Make sure you are looking at each chord you play, and look at the individual notes and say ’that’s the root, that’s the major 3rd, that’s the 9th etc…’ this is important.
+When playing jazz standards, make sure you are analysing each chord you play in terms of scale degrees.
+Look at the individual notes and say ’that’s the root, that’s the major 3rd, that’s the 9th etc…’ this is important.

 Now Onto The 3 Beginner Jazz Courses: